coder/terraform-provider-coderd/docs/data-sources/group.md

 - `id` (String) The ID of the group to retrieve.
 This field will be populated if a name and organization ID is supplied.
 - `name` (String) The name of the group to retrieve.
 This field will be populated if an ID is supplied.
 - `organization_id` (String) The organization ID that the group belongs to.
 This field will be populated if an ID is supplied.
+Defaults to the provider default organization ID.

 ### Read-Only